 ✔️ How can I access SBI PO Prelims, Mains and GD-PI results?

 SBI PO result for all the stages is made available on its official website separately.
-Candidates need not to login to check SBI PO result as it is provided in a PDF format.
+Candidates need not log in to check the SBI PO result as it is provided in a PDF format.
 However, the login is required if the applicants want to download their SBI PO scorecards for Prelims and Mains & GD-PI (final scorecard), which are issued after a few days of result announcement.

 ✔️ What is the medium of SBI PO written exam?